department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md

 ### Participants see value in notifications related to health care, claim status updates, applications-in-progress, and education benefits.

 We asked participants which notifications they're already receiving from the VA.
-6 of 9 participants are already receiving appointment reminders, and many of those also receive email notifications when their provider sends them a secure message through MHV.
+Six participants are already receiving appointment reminders, and many of those also receive email notifications when their provider sends them a secure message through MHV.
 The appointment reminders are particularly useful to those with cognitive considerations.

 > "It is hard to remember all your appointments, or just basically sometimes anything, so those have been helpful" - P3